WesleyAC/deeplinks/docs/readme.md

 * Robust.
 Updates will not break links to older URLs.
 * Short links.
 Long URLs are ugly and frequently mangled by messaging apps.
 URLs should be short and not contain characters likely to be mangled by misbehaving apps.
 * Subtle.
 It shouldn't get in the reader's way.
 It doesn't break normal fragment-identifier links.
 * Reasonably small.
-It's around 2kb right now (~1.1kb gziped), and shouldn't grow too much more.
+It's around 1.6kb gzipped right now (1.4kb brotli), and shouldn't grow too much more.
 * Fast.
 This isn't hard, but it's worth making explicit.

 ## Non-goals